 How Often Should I Replace the HEPA Filter in My Dehumidifier?

 You should replace the HEPA filter in your dehumidifier every 6 to 12 months, depending on usage and air quality.
-Regularly check for clogs or damage to guarantee peak performance and air purification.
+Regularly check for clogs, dust buildup, odor, or damage to help maintain airflow and filtration performance.

 Can I Use a Dehumidifier Without a HEPA Filter?